-CAS No Substance Limits Raw Material & Finished Product Potential Uses Textile Processing for Apparel & Footwear Suitable Test Method Sample Preparation & Measure- ment Reporting Limit Limits above which test results should be re- ported Acetophenone and 2-Phenyl-2-Propanol ± 98-86-2 Acetophenone 50 ppm each Potential breakdown products in EVA foam when using dicumyl per- Extraction in acetone or methanol GC/MS, sonication for 30 minutes 25 ppm each 617-94-7 2-Phenyl-2-Propanol oxide as cross-linking agent. at 60°C Acidic and Alkaline Substances Various pH value Textiles: 4.0-7.5 Leather: 3.5-7.0 pH value is a characteristic number, ranging from pH 1 to pH 14, which indirectly shows the content of acidic or alkaline substances in a product. pH values less than 7 indicate sources of acidic substances, and values greater than 7 indicate sources of alkaline substances.
+CAS No Substance Limits Raw Material & Finished Product Potential Uses Textile Processing for Apparel & Footwear Suitable Test Method Sample Preparation & Measure- ment Reporting Limit Limits above which test results should be re- ported Acetophenone and 2-Phenyl-2-Propanol ± 98-86-2 Acetophenone 50 ppm each Potential breakdown products in EVA foam when using dicumyl per- Extraction in acetone or methanol GC/MS, sonication for 30 minutes 25 ppm each 617-94-7 2-Phenyl-2-Propanol 35 5 5 5 55 oxide as cross-linking agent. at 60°C Acidic and Alkaline Substances Various pH value Textiles: 4.0-7.5 Leather: 3.2-7.5 pH value is a characteristic number, ranging from pH 1 to pH 14, which indirectly shows the content of acidic or alkaline substances in a product. pH values less than 7 indicate sources of acidic substances, and values greater than 7 indicate sources of alkaline substances.
 To avoid irritation or chemical burns to the skin, the pH value of products must be in the range of human skin - approximately pH 5.5.
-AFIRM recommends the limits cited to comply with all global regulations for all products.
+ECCO recommends the limits cited to comply with global regulations and to minimize the chances of chromium VI formation during tanning and processing of leather.
+Important: Egypt, Morocco, and the Gulf Cooperation Council (GCC) require pH for leather not lower than 3.5.
 Textiles and Artificial Leather: EN ISO 3071:2020 Leather: EN ISO 4045:2018 N/A

-CAS No Substance Limits Raw Material & Finished Product Potential Uses Textile Processing for Apparel & Footwear Suitable Test Method Sample Preparation & Measure- ment Reporting Limit Limits above which test results should be re- ported Alkylphenols (APs) ± Alkylphenol Ethoxylates (APEOs) ± including all isomers Various Nonylphenol (NP), mixed isomers APEOs can be used as or found in detergents, scouring agents, spinning oils, wetting agents, softeners, emulsifying/dispersing agents for dyes and prints, impregnating agents, de-gumming for silk production, dyes and pigment preparations, polyester Textiles and Leather: EN ISO 21084:2019 Polymers and all other materials: 1 a sample/20 mL THF, Sum of NP & OP: Various Octylphenol (OP), mixed isomers отап то ррин padding and down/feather fillings.
+CAS No Substance Limits Raw Material & Finished Product Potential Uses Textile Processing for Apparel & Footwear Suitable Test Method Sample Preparation & Measure- ment Reporting Limit Limits above which test results should be re- ported Alkylphenols (APs) ± Alkylphenol Ethoxylates (APEOs) ± including all isomers Various Nonylphenol (NP), mixed isomers Total APs: 10 ppm Total APs + APEO: 100 ppm APEOs can be used as or found in detergents, scouring agents, spinning oils, wetting agents, softeners, emulsifying/dispersing agents for dyes and prints, impregnating agents, de-gumming for silk production, dyes and pigment preparations, polyester and digrand dayun (fagther fillings).
+Textiles and Leather: EN ISO 21084:2019 Polymers and all other materials: 1 a sample/20 mL THF, Total of NP & OP: Various Octylphenol (OP), mixed isomers padding and down/feather fillings.
 APs are used as intermediaries in the manufacture of APEOs and antioxidants used to protect or stabilize polymers.
-Biodegradation of APEOs into APs is the main source of APs in the environment. sonication for 60 minutes at 70°C, analysis according to EN ISO 21084:2019 10 ppm Various Nonylphenol ethoxylates (NPEOs) Total: 100 ppm APEOs and formulations containing APEOs are prohibited from use throughout supply chain and manufacturing processes.
-We acknowledge that residual or trace concentrations of APEOs may still be found at levels exceeding 100 All materials except Leather: EN ISO 18254-1:2016 with determination of APEO using LC/MS or LC/MS/MS Sum of NPEO & OPEO: Various Octylphenol ethoxylates (OPEOs) тога.
-100 ррпі ppm and that more time is necessary for the supply chain to phase them out completely.
-This limit reflects forthcoming EU legislation and was set to provide suppliers with advanced warning and direction for continuous improvement.
-Leather: sample prep and analysis using EN ISO 18218-1:2015 quantification according to EN ISO 18254-1:2016 20 ppm
+Biodegradation of APEOs into APs is the main source of APs in the environment. sonication for 60 minutes at 70°C, analysis according to EN ISO 21084:2019 3 ppm Various Nonylphenol ethoxylates (NPEOs) APEOs and formulations containing APEOs are prohibited from use throughout supply chain and manufacturing processes.
+We acknowledge that residual or trace concentrations of APEOs may still be found at levels exceeding 100 ppm All materials except Leather: EN ISO 18254-1:2016 with determination of APEO using LC/MS or LC/MS/MS Total of NPEO & OPEO: 20 ppm Various Octylphenol ethoxylates (OPEOs) and that more time is necessary for the supply chain to phase them out completely.
+Recycled products: ECCO applies the same limits on NPEO on virgin as well as recycled materials Leather: sample prep and analysis using EN ISO 18218-1:2015 quantification according to EN ISO 18254-1:2016